-Apatar is a Java based ETL data integration tool which provides a single interface to manage all your integration projects.
+Apatar is a Java-based ETL data integration tool that provides a single interface to manage all your integration projects.

 Jitterbit Community Edition is an integration tool intended for technical users to complete a basic integration project.

-Some of the key functions include graphical integration process designer, drag and drop mapping, connectivity to hundred of systems and more.
+Some of the key functions include graphical integration process designer, drag and drop mapping, connectivity to hundreds of systems, and more.

 ————- End of Open Source Data Integration Tools for Enterprises ————-